Welcome to East Los Angeles College

 Our office is open for in-person services in the event that our virtual services do not work for you.
 Our lab is also open and available for use.
 Be advised that access to your personal information will require us to verify your identity.
 You may be asked to present valid photo identification.

 Important Note: If you need assistance with certain document(s), please bring it with you so we will have a better understanding of your questions and provide better assistance.
-If 2023-2024 FAFSA/Dream Act assistance is required, be sure to bring 2021 income information.
+If 2024-2025 FAFSA/Dream Act assistance is required, be sure to bring 2022 income information.
+For 2025-2026 FAFSA/Dream Act assistance is required, be sure to bring 2023 income information.

 Our in-person service schedule is: